ppgcourseUB/ppgcourse2023/Molecular_Dating.Jesus_Lozano-Fernandez/README.md

 In this exercise, we will combine different types of data from 18 species of extant and extinct bears to estimate a posterior distribution of calibrated time trees for this group.
 We have molecular sequence data for eight species, which represent all of the eight living bears.
 There is also available molecular sequence data for two recently extincted species, the sub-fossil specimens (*Arctodus simus*, *Ursus spelaeus*), but we haven’t included them for simplicity.

-The sequence alignment is the same as the we used one before and the morphological character matrix unites 18 taxa (both fossil and extant) with 62 binary (states 0 or 1) characters [Abella et al. 2012](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0048985).
+The sequence alignment is the same as the we used one before and the morphological character matrix unites 18 taxa (both fossil and extant) with 62 binary (states 0 or 1) characters from [Abella et al. 2012](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0048985).
 For the fossil species, occurrence times are obtained from the literature or fossil databases.
 The fossil species used in this analysis are listed in ‘bears_taxa.tsv’ along with the age range for the species and relevant citation.

-In the **`data`** folder, you will find the following files:
+For running this exercise, we should be inside the `TotalEvidence/` folder, which just contains two folders: `data/` & `scripts/`.
+Within **`data/`** folder, you will find the following files:
 * `data/bears_cytb.nex` # *an alignment in NEXUS format of 1,000 bp of cytochrome b sequences for 8 living bear species*
 * `data/bears_taxa.tsv` # *a tab-separated table listing every bear species (both fossil and extant) and their occurrence age ranges.
 For extant taxa, the minimum age is 0.0 (i.e. the present).*
 * * `data/bears_morphology.nex` # *a nexus file with scored morphology of living and fossils (not all data has been scored).*

-In the **`script`** folder, you will find the following files:
+In the **`scripts/`** folder, you will find the following files:
 * `scripts/sub_GTRG.Rev` # *Nucleotide sequence substitution model GTR + Γ*
 * `scripts/sub_Mk.Rev` # *Morphology character change model Mk*
 * `scripts/clock_relaxed_lognormal.Rev` # *Relaxed clock model Uncorrelated*